ZsoltMolnarrr/SpellPower/README.md

 # 🔮️ Features

-Adds new entity attributes:
-- Multiple kind of Spell damage
+This library introduces new Entity Attributes for powering magical abilities, for the following magic types (schools):
+- 🔮 Arcane
+- 🔥 Fire
+- ❄️ Frost
+- 💚 Healing
+- ⚡️ Lightning
+- 👻 Soul

+(Note: the design intent is to stay native to Minecraft, but establish Warcraft like magic schools.
+So no classic 4 element schools are implemented, besides fire.)

+The library offers an API to query spell damage of an entity (based on its attributes, status effects, enchantments), and provides critical strike chance and multiplier.
+Critical striking is completely rng based, powered by secondary attributes.

+## 📦 Content

+Entity Attributes:
+- Spell Power, one for each specific magic school (for example: `spell_power:fire`)
-- Spell critical chance
+- Spell critical chance (id: `spell_power:critical_chance`)
-- Spell critical damage
+- Spell critical damage (id: `spell_power:critical_damage`)
-- Spell haste
+- Spell haste (id: `spell_power:haste`), can be used to quicken spell casting or cooldowns

-Adds new enchantments:
+Status Effects:
+- One specifically for each introduced attribute, with a matching id (for example: `spell_power:fire`, `spell_power:critical_chance`)

+(All status effects come with fancy icons 😍)

+Enchantments:
+- Universal Spell Power (named: "Spell Power"), increasing all spell damage
-- Spell Power
+- School limited Spell Power (for example: "Sunfire", increasing arcane and fire damage)

-Adds new status effects:
-- ...
+- Secondary attribute enchantments (for example: "Spell Critical Chance")
+- "Magic Protection" (totally symmetric to Projectile Protection, but for magic)

+(All enchantments are fully configurable, and come with descriptions)

 # 🔧 Configuration